amliuyong/Docker_K8s/multi-k8s/ReadMe.md

-// force to pull new images for all kubectl rollout restart deployment
+// force to pull new images for all kubectl rollout restart deployment kubectl rollout restart deployment  [deployment]

-kubectl rollout restart deployment  [deployment]
+// port-forward, similar to NodePort svc, used for temp test kubectl port-forward nats-depl-b946946dd-2zns2 4222:4222

 minikube dashboard
 ```